zheng0xd/JATIC-internal-docs/docs/platforms/gitlab-agile.md

 ### MRRs within an agile sprint

 - MRRs do not not need to be completed within the same sprint that an issue was committed to.
 However, reviewers should consider reviewing MRs a priority and complete reviews in a timely fashion.
-- The MR author may need to poke reviewers to encourage and remind them to complete their review.
 - If a sprint is particularly heavy with MRRs, sprint capacity should be adjusted accordingly.
 - An issue should not be closed until the corresponding MR has been merged.
 - An issue and the corresponding MR should both be assigned to the author, while reviewers should be assigned as reviewers.

+!!! note

+    The MR author may need to poke reviewers to encourage and remind them to complete their review.

 ## Epics